teambit/bit/README.md

 ## About

-**Bit makes it easier to manage shared code in both multi-repo and mono-repo architectures**.
+**Bit makes it easier to share code and manage changes in both multi-repo and mono-repo architectures**.

 Multiple repositories provide great modularity, separation of concerns, clear ownerships, shorter learning curves and mitigation of development pain.